 This entry in the “Money Making Ideas” series is, in my opinion, one of the easiest ways to make money there is.

-You may have old gold jewelry that’s broken or out of style, but never gets discarded because you know the gold and other precious metals still have value.
+You may have old gold jewelry that’s broken or out of style, but never discarded it because you know the gold still has value.

-But you also know that getting cash for that gold scrap can be a process fraught with difficulty because you don’t know who to trust.
+But you also know that getting cash for that gold scrap can be a process fraught with difficulty.
+Who can you trust to be professional and not rip you off?

-There are literally hundreds of gold buyers who want your business.
-Some are reputable and some fly-by-night, and it can be difficult to tell the difference between the two.
+There are literally hundreds of gold buyers who want to buy your gold.
+Some are reputable and many are fly-by-night, and it can be difficult to tell the difference.

-So you’re left guessing, wondering if you will get a good deal or be ripped off when you take your gold scrap to one of these businesses.
+So you’re left guessing.
+Wondering if you will get a good deal or be ripped off when you try to sell your gold scrap to someone you some sketchy storefront.

 Payouts for Gold Vary Widely